lcreid/solr-nutch-vagrant/README.md

 Next, edit `nutch/conf/regex-urlfilter.txt`.
 Go to the last line, and make the obvious changes to make it consistent with the site you're crawling based on the `seed.txt` file.
 The spider will crawl only sites that match the regular expressions in this file.
 The default file provided in this Vagrant machine makes sure you only crawl on the local machine that's hosting the Vagrant machine.

-Note that messing up the regular expression in `regex-urlfilter.txt` can lead to very baffling mistakes.
+Note that messing up the regular expression in `regex-urlfilter.txt` can lead to very baffling error messages, or just plain failures to do what you expect.
 You might want to try reading the [Nutch tutorial](http://wiki.apache.org/nutch/NutchTutorial) on setting up a spider to crawl web sites if you're having trouble.

 ## Running a Crawl
 After installing, and periodically thereafter, you need to crawl the site you're testing.
 On the host machine, type: